We cannot display this gallery

 Access: 16 km from Blenheim, 9 km from Blenheim airport, 30 minutes to Picton interisland ferry terminal, 20 wineries within 6 km.

-Located in sunny Marlborough, top of the South Island, New Zealand, Vintners Retreat has something for everyone.
+Located in sunny Marlborough, at the top of the South Island, New Zealand, Vintners Retreat has something for everyone.

-Each of the 14 villas is beautifully appointed, fully equipped to a a high standard, self- contained and serviced daily.
-Private patio dining, BBQs, complimentary wireless and luxury toiletries all supplied.
-Villas accommodate up to 4 guests.
-The three bedroom lodge accommodates up to 6 guests
+Each of the 14 villas is beautifully appointed, fully equipped to a high standard, and serviced daily.
+There are private patios, and complimentary WiFi and luxury toiletries are supplied.
+Villas accommodate up to 4 guests, and a three bedroom lodge accommodates up to 6 guests.

-Self cater with breakfast provisions available.
-Pick up a few provisions at the local stores and cook up a BBQ on the patio, relax with a glass of wine with stunning views over the vineyards.
+Self-cater in the morning with breakfast provisions available.
+Pick up a few provisions at the local stores and cook up an evening BBQ on the patio, relax with a glass of wine and enjoy stunning views over the vineyards.
 Or choose to dine at a choice of superb restaurants, all within an easy drive from your luxury villa.

-Marlborough is world renowned for its wines and there are many world class wineries in the area.
-Lunch al-fesco or take a bottle or two bhome to your villa to enjoy with a BBQ on your private patio.
-Vintners Retreat is just a 30 minute drive from Picton ferry terminal and the interisland ferry to/from Wellington.
+Marlborough is world-renowned for its wines and there are many world class wineries in the area.
+Lunch al-fresco or take a bottle or two home to your villa to enjoy with a BBQ on your private patio.